 In 1993 Bob was traded to the Toronto Argos then to the Hamilton Tiger-Cats where #66 fittingly ended his career.

 Teaching was a natural fit for Bob post his professional football career.
 He teaches at Saltfleet District High School where he coaches football and rugby and has coached track.
 He is active in other aspects of school life having been the staff advisor for the student newspaper.
 Clearly, Bob is committed to working with youth.
 Over the years he has served as a guest coach at what is considered the premier lineman camp in Southern Ontario – Up-Front Lineman Camp.

-Endorsements for Bob’s nomination all commented on his engaging spirit, his high energy, skillful leadership qualities and keen interest in supporting youth.
+Endorsements for Bob’s nomination all commented on his engaging spirit, high energy, skillful leadership qualities, and a keen interest in supporting youth.